quyentx/culaoxanh-mini-prj/readme.md

+This is a mini tool that make use of Selenium to automatically search for a keyword in Google, click on your desired website, stay in there for some time before closing your browser.
-Build executable jar file

-`mvn clean compile assembly:single`
+The project is built using maven, so build your executable jar file with `mvn clean compile assembly:single`

-Copy jar file and lib directory to another folder